salabon77mk/lazycards_server/README.md

 has a different name, etc...

 1. Install httpd
-2. Add a new virtual host to httpd-vhosts.conf located at /etc/httpd/conf/extra. \n EXAMPLE
+2. Add a new virtual host to httpd-vhosts.conf located at _/etc/httpd/conf/extra_ EXAMPLE
 ```
 <VirtualHost *:80>